suhail017/PBL-Height-Calculation-using-Hysplit/README.md

 # Hysplit-PBL-calculation
-Trying to compute the PBL using hysplit
+Compute the PBL using hysplit

+Methods:

+we are using different meterolgical dataset to compute the PBLH for specific lat and lon.